mlin/miniwdl-cloud/README.md

 * To avoid copying large files on Lustre, you can `mv` them in or create additional [hard links](https://en.wikipedia.org/wiki/Hard_link) to their existing inodes (`fsx_to_s3` won't work on symbolic links).
 * Take care that it's possible to overwrite existing S3 objects when `fsx_to_s3` writes to keys derived from the Lustre file paths.
 * The [`fsx_to_s3` script](https://github.com/mlin/miniwdl-cloud/blob/master/ansible/roles/aws_fsx_lustre_client/files/fsx_to_s3) awaits completion of the S3 transfers.
 [FSx docs](https://docs.aws.amazon.com/fsx/latest/LustreGuide/exporting-files-hsm.html) describe low-level commands available to initiate them asynchronously.

+Lastly, you can use `aws s3 cp` or `aws s3 sync` on the manager to upload output files; but `fsx_to_s3` is preferable because it avoids piping data through the small manager instance.

 ## Scaling up & down